 How to Add Ribbon to a Christmas Tree: Step by Step

-First, I should mention that I always add ribbon (or sinamay) to my tree before anything else.
+First, start with an empty Christmas tree (lights only).
+You should always add ribbon to a Christmas tree before adding anything else.
 It makes it so much easier than having to work around ornaments.
 Plus, it allows you to get the ribbon deep into the tree, which is what creates the fullness you’re looking for.

 Purchase several coordinating ribbons (on a roll) in different widths and textures.
 Craft stores like Michaels usually have a great selection this time of year.
 Then cut strips from three different rolls at a time, each strip should be about 4ft long.
 To get a flowing effect, I simply let the ribbon fall of the roll naturally.